Risk management Risk management

 - determining policies in terms of internal and external pricing and establishing principles for the system for funding operations.

 The main objectives of the Credit and Market Risk Management Committee in terms of the Group’s risk management are:

-The Regulation on the Procedure for Managing Market Risk (approved by VTB Group’s Market Risk Management Committee, Minutes No 31 as of 7 December 2018) in VTB Group establishes procedures for identifying and monitoring market risks, the structure and hierarchy of market risk limits from the level of VTB Group to the level of Group companies and individual divisions, procedures for monitoring compliance with limits and restrictions and for responding in case they are exceeded, and it also specifies the procedure for preparing reports on the Group’s market risk.
+The Regulation on the Procedure for Managing Market Risks (approved by VTB Group’s Market Risk Management Committee, Minutes No. 31 dated 7 December 2018) within VTB Group establishes procedures for identifying and monitoring market risks, the structure and hierarchy of market risk limits from the level of VTB Group to the level of Group companies and individual divisions, procedures for monitoring compliance with limits and restrictions and for responding in case they are exceeded, and it also specifies the procedure for preparing reports on the Group’s market risk.